girlscript/winter-of-contributing/Java/Generics/Generic_Fundamentals_and_Importance/Generics_Fundamentals_And_Importance.md

 }
 ```

-Instead of creating seprate classes for each datatype we can easily create a generic class which will handle all datatype. <br />
+Instead of creating separate classes for each datatype we can easily create a generic class which will handle all datatype. <br />
 Here, `stack<T> s = new stack<T>(size);` creates an stack of `T` type.
 This allows us to use same class for a `Integer`, `Float` and `String` type stack.

 ## Syntax for various Generic Types